 Robert Betz also knows that each of us heard deeply derogatory thoughts about life in childhood that we still remember today.
 Surely one of the following phrases sounds familiar to you: "Life is unfair.
 Life doesn't give you anything.
 Life isn't a bed of roses, it isn't a wish list, and it isn't a pony farm."

 These very beliefs determine your daily thoughts and actions.
 They are indicative of what you think about yourself and life.
-Robert Betz: "The result of our thoughts is often pressure, stress and many unhealthy feelings.
-This is the basis for high blood pressure, herniated discs, and many other negative things."
+Robert Betz: "The result of our thoughts is often pressure, Stress and a whole lot of unhealthy feelings.
+That's the basis for high blood pressure, herniated discs, and many other negative things."

 To break out of the negative mindset, the first step is to become aware of your thoughts.
 The second step is to examine the truth of these thoughts.
 And in the third and last step you should rethink the thoughts of your childhood.
 Robert Betz: "You are free to think anew about yourself as a human being and your past."